joeschlick/the-coders-corner/README.md

   * **Brian Praseuth:**

-  * **Joe Schlick:**
+  * **Joe Schlick:** This was the best project I've worked on by far.
+First and foremost the team was an absolute pleasure to work with.
+I was lucky to be on a team with such skilled coders.
+It helped deepen my understanding of MERN stack apps immensely.
+    My tasks were figuring out authentication, getting posts working on the hackhub, and managing the github repo.
+Before this project I was very intimidated by the MERN stack, and now I feel much more comfortable.
+Since we coded together I got to be a part of every element.
+I am grateful for the opportunity to work on this project with these people.

   * **Kevin Doh:**

-  * **David Lindner:** This project was a lot of fun to work on, and I had an awesom team to work with.
+  * **David Lindner:** This project was a lot of fun to work on, and I had an awesome team to work with.
 I was responsible for the majority of the backend on the porject;           creating models, initial file/ route structure.
 This was the first time that I didn't loathe doing the backend.
 It was challenging but overall fun, and I had my               teammates to help me out.
 In the frontend I created the Editor page for writing code in the browser; I am really happy with how that turned out.
 What I liked most about       this project and working with this team was that I was able to dip my toes in a lot of the code due to the fact that we worked togther for a majority on the project and       were all working on the same thing at once.
 It allowed us to be very cohesive and not have a lot of issues.
 All in all, a really good time.

 ## License [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)